yeokm1/yeokm1.github.io-hugo/content/post/2020/10/learnings-from-preparing-a-wake/index.md

 a.
 Main POC to FD

-Any important information/queries will be relayed through him/her is treated as the key decision making authority
+Any important information/queries will be relayed through him/her and is treated as the key decision making authority

 b.
 Administrative